top of page

 Baroque Music Scholar

-Berta Joncus is Reader, Department of Music at Goldsmiths, University of London.
+Berta Joncus is a Research Project Lead at the Guildhall School of Music and Drama.
+Prior to joining the Guildhall, she was a Reader in the Department of Music at Goldsmiths, University of London.
 Prior to joining Goldsmiths in 2009, Berta spent ten years at Oxford University, first as a DPhil student under the supervision of Reinhard Strohm and then as a post-doctoral research fellow and lecturer.
 Berta’s focus as a scholar has been on eighteenth-century vocal music and the star performer.
 Her monograph Kitty Clive, or The Fair Songster (2019) is a bold re-reading of Clive’s music as a medium of the singer-actor’s onstage artistry.
 Berta's 2020 edition for Bärenreiter of the 1762 pastiche opera Love in a Village is the first-ever critical hybrid score – that is, a bound publication with notes and digitized primary sources online – of an English work.
 More recently, pursuing her interest in lost and marginalised voices, Berta has started researching, writing and presenting on pre-1800 transatlantic Black music.
 Berta is a critic for BBC Music Magazine and a regular guest on BBC Radio 3, as well as a member of the Handel Institute Council and co-editor of Music & Letters.

 lindsay_kemp.jpg